rhscompanionappdemo/rhscompanionappdemo.github.io/privacy_policy.md

 This app collects only the data necessary to provide its services.
 We collect:

-- Your name and student ID (stored locally)
+- Your name and student ID (stored locally and does not leave the device)
-- Schedule information you provide
+- Schedule information you provide (stored locally and does not leave the device)
+- Personal Learning Time (PLT) session preferences (communicates with the school API only when authenticating, enrolling, unenrolling or fetching.)
-- PLT session preferences
+- Student email (only required for PLT authentication)

-All data is stored locally on your device and is never uploaded to external servers.
+All user-generated data is stored locally on your device.
+The app only communicates with your school's official APIs when necessary for authentication or PLT session management.

 ---